-- 1. Start introducing nutritious, safe foods alongside breast milk at 6 months.
+- 1. It should be started at the age of 6 months.
 By that age, the iron stores in the liver are depleted so the infant needs a diet rich in iron. - 2.
 Breast-feeding should be continued until the end of the second year of life, together with supplements, as breast milk may be the only available clean source of animal protein. - 3.
 Abrupt weaning should be avoided.
 Only one new food is introduced at a time. - 4.
 Small quantities of the new food is introduced first and gradually increased. - 5.
 The nutritional value of the traditional weaning foods should be improved. - 6.
 All foods offered to the infant preferred to be freshly prepared. - 7.
-Increase the number of times that the child is fed: 2-3 meals per day for infants 6-8 months of age and 3-4 meals per day for infants 9-23 months of age, with 1-2 additional snacks as required. - 8.
-For malnourished children, use therapeutic foods designed to meet their higher nutritional needs.
+Increase the number of times that the child is fed: 2-3 meals per day for infants 6-8 months of age and 3-4 meals per day for infants 9-23 months of age, with 1-2 additional snacks as required.